Diss town councillors

 I was co-opted onto the Town Council in 2017 and have thoroughly enjoyed working for the residents of Diss.
 There is a strong feeling of “Town” in Diss, and I hope that through the Town Council we can improve and enhance the “Town” experience of residents, workers and visitors.

-Member of Infrastructure & Executive Committees.
+Member of Executive and Infrastructure Committees

-Member of Infrastructure & Planning committees
+Member of Facilities, Infrastructure & Planning committees

 I was born in London in 1959.
 I was Grammar school educated before studying with the university of life, compliments of the Royal Air Force.